-Soaking your chickpeas cuts down on cooking time, and it also helps them be a little easier to digest.
-So it’s best to soak them before you cook.
-There are two ways you can soak your beans: overnight or the quick soak method.
+Soaking chickpeas cuts down on cooking time, and it also helps them be a little easier to digest.
+So it is best to soak them before you cook.
+How long to soak chickpeas is up to you; there are two ways you can soak your beans, overnight or the quick soak method!

-- Sort your chickpeas – make sure any bad ones have been picked out along with any debris that may have made it into the packaging.
+- Sort the chickpeas - make sure any bad ones have been picked out along with any debris that may have made it into the packaging.

-- Put your chickpeas into a bowl, cover completely with cold water and cover – it’s best to let them soak overnight.
-Make sure you put plenty of water as the will double in size when soaking.
+- Put the chickpeas into a bowl or other container, cover completely with cold water and cover - it's best to let them soak overnight.
+Make sure you put plenty of water as the beans will double in size when soaking.

 If you don't have time to let your chickpeas soak overnight there is a 1 hour method!